Financial Aid

 Campus Employment

 Limited jobs are available on campus and work schedules are planned around your class schedule.
 Wages are paid on a bi-weekly basis directly to the student.
-Students may work up to 19.5 hours per week at $9.25 per hour.
+Students may work up to 19.5 hours per week starting at $9.25 per hour.
 Eligibility is determined by the Office of Student Financial Aid based upon a completed FAFSA and a Campus Employment Application.

 Financial need is required for students employed in the Federal Work Study (FWS) program.
 Complete the FAFSA early, as early applicants with Federal Work Study eligibility will have the first chance to interview for campus jobs.
 Estimated FWS earnings are factored into the calculation of eligibility for other aid, such as the Federal Stafford Loan.
 In addition to work study jobs on campus, Federal Work Study students may participate in community service jobs, with particular emphasis on the America Reads tutoring initiative.